tendermint/tendermint/docs/architecture/adr-versions.md

 if 1/3 or more is double signing, which is expressly prohibited, and is supposed to result in their punishment on both chains.
 Since they can censor the punishment, the chain is expected to be hardforked to remove the validators.
 Thus, if both branches are to continue after a fork, they will each require a new identifier, and the old chain identifier will be retired (ie. only useful for syncing history, not for new blocks)..

+ TODO: explain how to handle slashing when chain id changed!

 We need a consistent way to describe forks.